 Fixed price contracts are often decried as evil, however they are something which many agile teams face.
 How can a company execute one using agile practices to achieve better results with lower risk?
 15

 To turn code into working software we need to deploy and test it.
 Often, we fail to emphasize the latter as well as the former.
 2

 With Agile adoption, context is everything: this book offers patterns and tools to help determine which practices most contribute to meeting your organization's goals.
 2

 For developers and leaders only familiar with Scrum or XP, Lean may be a bit of a mystery.
 Here's an introduction to Lean Thinking and how it enhances software development.
 7

 Developers and the business use numbers differently, leading to poor communication.
 Here the "Spirit of Agile" tells a developer the trick: translate non-computational issues into number language.
 3

 The Scrum Product Owner role is powerful, valuable and challenging to implement.
 It brings healthier relationships between customers and developers, and competitive advantage - if you do it right.
 12

-The discussion of applying lean principles to software development has largely focused on identifying and eliminating waste (in Japanese: muda).
-Lean Thinking equally aims to remove overburden (muri) and unnecessary variation (mura).
-Roman Pichler discusses the relationship of the "three M's" and proposes to eliminate overburden as the first step toward a leaner process.
+Lean thinking aims to reduce waste (in Japanese: muda), overburden (muri) and unnecessary variation (mura).
+Roman Pichler proposes addressing overburden as the first step toward a leaner process.
+8

 Based on traditional Earned Value Management (EVM) metrics, AgileEVM is adapted for an Agile PM context.
 It allows Agile and traditional projects to be tracked within a single program.
-7
+8

 Why do Agile teams get stuck in the just-average "norming" stage, never making it to the exciting high "performing" stage of team growth?
 The invisible "learning bottleneck" can stunt performance.
 16